Skip to Content

 In Tennessee, it is illegal to operate a motor vehicle with a blood alcohol content (BAC) that is 0.08% or above.
 This law also applies to driving under the influence of narcotics or any prescription medications which might affect the ability to operate the car.

 Have you or a loved one been charged with a DUI?
-Don’t hesitate to call our Memphis DUI lawyer at (901) 509-9112!
+Don’t hesitate to call our Memphis DUI lawyer at (901) 509-9112 or contact us online!

 BAC Rules in Tennessee